crane-cloud/documentation/cranecloud/docs/projects/projects.md

 # PROJECT DETAILS

+## Projects Naming Convention
+1. All project names should start with a letter.

+2. Project names are only unique for a given user

 ## Editing A Project

 1. To edit your project, click the 3(three) dots on the bottom right-hand side of the project card.